-The final display shows the Received Signal Strength Indicator (RSSI) in the upper right-hand corner, the last number dialled, and the Service indicator (SVC).
+The final display shows the Received Signal Strength Indicator (RSSI) in the upper right-hand corner, the last number dialled (or the call queue, if there are entries), and the Service indicator (SVC).

 If the Service indicator is on continuously, your radio has access to a trunking network and is ready to make or accept calls.
 If it is blinking, your radio does not currently have access to a network.
 It may be attempting to find a site it is authorised to use, or it may be out of range of a network signal.